-A commission from Ebury Press to write the stewed! cookbook naturally resulted, and 80 Irresistible Stews and One-Pot Wonder was launched in October 2010 to rave reviews.
-Now, the book is on its third print run with a makeover and name change; Ultimate One Pot Dishes will be available from October 2015.
+A commission from Ebury Press to write the stewed! cookbook naturally resulted, and 80 Irresistible Stews and One-Pot Wonders was published in October 2010 to rave reviews.
+Now, the book is on its third print run with a makeover and name change; Ultimate One Pot Dishes has been available since October 2015.

 “Written on the back of a successful line of mould-breaking ready-meals, this book is full of heart-warming dishes, slow-cooked to release maximum fragrance, flavour and unctiousness from the ingredients.”

 Great British Food – Dec 2010

 In the post stewed! era, Alan has established himself as a respected authority within his field, taking on a role as Head of Food with Picturehouse Cinemas in 2012, setting the strategy and being instrumental in the development of their food propositions; from cafés and restaurants to an overhaul of products within their cinema kiosks.
 Most notably, he masterminded the cafés and restaurants in the flagship Picturehouse Central which opened in June 2015.
 He then went on to head up the food team at Gousto, the recipe box company until October 2018.

 Alan’s recipes have been regularly published by the national press, including a double page spread in The Times, who also featured him last year alongside seven chefs, including Blumenthal, under the banner “The UK’s top foodies”.